Jaysuun01/Travely/README.md

 ### 2. Install Dependencies

-- The app uses Firebase iOS SDK.
+- The app uses Firebase iOS and GoogleSignIn iOS SDKs.
 You can use either CocoaPods or Swift Package Manager (SPM).

 #### Using Swift Package Manager (Recommended):